padajar/padajar.github.io/_posts/2020-07-29-choices-arbitraryness-storytelling.md

   - long
 ---

 As I think more about applying to grad school and reflecting on my own MIT experience, there’s been a few different themes that keep coming up.
-I guess this post is meant to just showcase the ways that these different ideas have influenced and continue to influence my life.
+These themes have influenced and continue to influence my life, and I figured that it was worthwhile to try and talk about them all in some semi-cohesive manner.

 ## choices